imahrahim/ClicksForFicsProcess/README.md

 This directory contains markdown files with the content for the site.
 These files are processed by Gatsby and transformed into pages using the templates.

+### Key Files

+#### `index-template.js`

+This file contains the template for the homepage.
+It defines the layout and structure of the homepage and includes components such as the introduction, content boxes, and buttons.

+#### `post-template.js`

+This file contains the template for individual blog posts.
+It defines the layout and structure of a blog post, including the title, date, content, tags, and pagination.

+#### `tags-template.js`

+This file contains the template for displaying posts by tags.
+It defines the layout and structure for the tag pages, including the title, number of posts, and the list of posts associated with the tag.

+#### `blog.js`

+This file defines the main blog page that lists all the blog posts.
+It fetches the posts using a GraphQL query and displays them using the `PostList` component.

+#### `tags.js`

+This file defines the tags page that lists all the tags.
+It fetches the tags using a GraphQL query and displays them using the `HomeTags` component.

+### Contact

+For questions or support, you can contact me via [GitHub](https://github.com/imahrahim), [Instagram](https://www.instagram.com/imahleaf/), or [email](mailto:imah.rahim@me.com).

+### Credits

+This project was built using the [Gatsby Starter Glass](https://github.com/yinkakun/gatsby-starter-glass) template by [Yinka Adedire](https://github.com/yinkakun).